 Disease viruses spread by infecting host cells and taking over their machinery to make copies of themselves that go on to infect more cells.

-- Many parts of the United States have the type of mosquitoes that can spread Zika virus
+- Many parts of the United States have the type of mosquitoes that

 - Pregnant women are advised against traveling to areas with Zika